 The morning breakfast delivery between 8:30 and 9:00 consisted of one small piece of bread for each person.
 The afternoon delivery between 2:00 and 2:30 brought each person a small square piece of beef or pork, a clump of rice and a small bag of green beans or bitter melon.

-Copies of Nam Moi: A Young Girl’s Story of Her Family’s Escape from Vietnam may be purchased on Amazon, or borrowed from the Alhambra Civic Library.
+Nam Moi: A Young Girl’s Story of Her Family’s Escape from Vietnam may be purchased on Amazon, or borrowed from the Alhambra Civic Library.